dgiovannelli/dgiovannelli.github.io/_pages/yeaninnumbers.md

 In 2016 I decided to post publicly each year a summary of my scientific activities.
 I was inspired by [Piet Hut](https://www.ids.ias.edu/piet), my host at the [Institute for Advanced Studies](https://www.ias.edu/) in Princeton, who’s posting every year detailed reports of his activities.
 I think this benefits both myself, as it bring into focus what I’ve been spending my time on during the year, and the public at large.
 Since my science is largely funded with taxpayers money it is good to be transparent about the activities carried out.

+Lately I've written a short 5 year report regarding my activity at the University fo Naples Federico II in the first 5 years i've been here.
+The [Italian version is available here](https://drive.google.com/file/d/1y5nfORfzDJ_RFETwnIis5fVgFv0psFzV/view?usp=sharing), the English version will be available soon.

 ### Years
 - [2023](#2023-annual-report)
 - [2020](#2020-annual-report)